Azure/terraform-azurerm-avm-res-network-networksecuritygroup/README.md

  - `name` - (Required) The name of the security rule.
 This needs to be unique across all Rules in the Network Security Group.
 Changing this forces a new resource to be created.
  - `priority` - (Required) Specifies the priority of the rule.
 The value can be between 100 and 4096.
 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.
  - `protocol` - (Required) Network protocol this rule applies to.
 Possible values include `Tcp`, `Udp`, `Icmp`, `Esp`, `Ah` or `*` (which matches all).
- - `resource_group_name` - (Required) The name of the resource group in which to create the Network Security Rule.
-Changing this forces a new resource to be created.
  - `source_address_prefix` - (Optional) CIDR or source IP range or * to match any IP.
 Tags such as `VirtualNetwork`, `AzureLoadBalancer` and `Internet` can also be used.
 This is required if `source_address_prefixes` is not specified.
  - `source_address_prefixes` - (Optional) List of source address prefixes.
 Tags may not be used.
 This is required if `source_address_prefix` is not specified.
  - `source_application_security_group_ids` - (Optional) A List of source Application Security Group IDs